axelerant/engg-handbook/content/docs/how-we-work/coding-principles-standards.md

 - We stand behind the YAGNI (You Aren’t Gonna Need It) philosophy and avoid “gold plating”.

   - When writing code, our code should solve ONLY and EXACTLY the use case that we are trying to support.
 In many instances, we have a desire to make things MORE FLEXIBLE in the FUTURE but that is code we will have to support without knowing whether any of those use cases will ever come up.
 Another big reason for wanting to be FLEXIBLE is that refactoring is hard, and it feels easier to have flexibility at the front, but that is why we write automated tests, so refactoring will not be as painful.

+## Pair Programming

+Pair programming is a software development technique where two developers work together.
+Sometimes it is proven helpful to debug code collectively by connecting on calls, sometimes [rubber-ducking]({{< relref "../common-areas/debugging/#rubber-ducking" >}}) tactics are clearly achieved through this approach.
+Pair programming generally helps in improving code quality, including productivity and communication skills.